 The Selsey Parish Biodiversity Plan was drawn up based on the map.
 It was the first Parish Biodiversity Action Plan in the UK.
 It is composed of a series of actions designed to ensure that the proposed local actions translated the already identified national and regional conservation aims into practice, to protect the local wildlife and enhance the places where it lives.

 The Wildlife Officer

-From 2004-2010, the Selsey Wildlife Officer, Sarah Hughes, was appointed to encourage local people to participate in raising awareness of the importance of the local environment and to promote the project by giving presentations, through the media, and to liaise with local authorities, schools, landowners and other groups.
-Her work involves raising awareness, encouraging, co-ordinating and enthusing a growing band of volunteers, leading tasks, organising training, promoting the project through the media, giving presentations to community groups, liaising with landowners, schools, local authorities and anyone interested in the topics.
+From 2004-2010 a Selsey Wildlife Officer was appointed to, initially, implement the Selsey BAP and then, as Manhood Wildlife Officer [MWO], to spread our activities out across the Manhood Peninsula.
+The main focus of her work was to engage people, of all ages and abilities, in action for wildlife.
+Her work involved raising awareness, encouraging, co-ordinating and enthusing a growing band of volunteers, leading tasks, organising training, promoting the project through the media, giving presentations to community groups, liaising with landowners, schools, local authorities and anyone interested in our work.

 In 2010 the MWO took on the role of Community Wildlife Officer to lead a Recreational Disturbance Mitigation Project in Chichester and the Bournes – Fishbourne, Nutbourne, Southbourne, managed in partnership by Chichester District Council and the group.
 The group has responsibility for implementing this project across the wider Manhood.